colbyj/bride-of-frankensystem/docs/framework/templates_jinja.rst

 Templates and Jinja2
 ====================

 Every page BOFS renders — built-in pages (consent, end, questionnaires) and your own custom ones — goes through `Jinja2 <https://jinja.palletsprojects.com/>`_, the template engine that comes with Flask.
 This page covers what BOFS does with Jinja2: the lookup order, the base template and its blocks, the variables every template has access to, and the patterns for overriding any of it.
+Read it when you want to change what participants see beyond content — adding an IRB number or institutional logo to every page, showing condition-specific text, or overriding the consent form layout.

 Lookup order
 ------------